mentalisttraceur/python-raise/README.rst

 ----------------

-* We allow ``exception`` to be a type instead of an instance, because this is a convention *very* engrained in Python itself.
+* We allow ``exception`` to be a type instead of an instance, because this is a convention *very* ingrained in Python itself.

 * We do not currently implement an equivalent to Python 3's ``except ... from ...`` syntax.